khoaowen/urgencemedecin-jenkins/README.md

 # urgencemedecin
-Sample exercice for Jenkins course
+Sample exercice for Jenkins course, using Webhoook